 ACM, LBP, and PCBs are not expected to result in additional impacts.
 This is because LBPs were banned by USEPA in 1978 and most uses of PCBs banned by USEPA in 1979.
 In addition, ACM would not be used as part of expanded aviation operations.
 Radon resistant construction techniques would be used for new facilities.
 In addition, DoD would periodically test facilities constructed in known radon zones to verify that no unacceptable radon gas buildup occurs and install radon mitigation systems as appropriate.
-Therefore, toxic substances impacts would be less than significant.
+Toxic substances impacts would be less than significant.

-Expected increases in the generation of hazardous waste are anticipated to be at a moderate level from expanded aviation operations.
-Specific increases in hazardous wastes generated would likely include solvents, corrosive or toxic liquids, and aerosols for maintenance purposes.
+Expected increases in the use of hazardous waste are anticipated to be at a moderate level from expanded aviation operations.
+Specific increased hazardous waste used and generated would most probably include solvents, corrosive or toxic liquids, and aerosols for maintenance purposes.
 It is estimated that aviation operations would result in an increase to the Guam hazardous waste disposal rate of 25% of the known Okinawa rate, or approximately 161,000 lbs (73,028 kg) annually (DRMO Okinawa 2009).

-Due to the projected increase in the volume of hazardous waste, Alternative 1 would have the potential to result in adverse impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, the increase in hazardous waste would be handled and disposed per applicable BMPs and SOPs and, therefore, the increase in volume would result in less than significant impacts (see Table 17.2-3 and Volume 7).
+Due to the projected increase in the volume of hazardous waste, Alternative 1 could result in adverse impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, the increase in hazardous waste would be handled and disposed per applicable BMPs and SOPs and, therefore, the increase in volume would not result in significant impacts.